geofferyj/100DaysOfGo/README.md

 # Curriculum

-Day 1: Introduction to Programming, Golang, and Setting Up Your Go Environment
+Day 1 (27 Apr 2023): Introduction to Programming, Golang, and Setting Up Your Go Environment

 * Introduction to programming concepts
 * Introduction to Golang